For centuries, the parish church of St Andrew’s in the market place was the only church in

 our Parish

-For centuries, the parish church
+For centuries, the parish

-of St Andrew’s in the market
+church of St Andrew’s in the

-place was the only church in
+market place was the only

-Potter’s Bar.
+wards almost to Potter’s Bar.

 St John's church Clay Hill 1858 From the beginning of the nineteenth century the rural character of the parish changed as industries started up and the population increased.
 In the late 1850’s the vicar of St Andrew’s recognised a need for a church building in Clay Hill and organised the building of a chapel there.
 The chapel, dedicated to St John the Baptist, was opened in 1858 but was not formally consecrated until 1865.
 St John’s did not have its own vicar but was a subsidiary church within the parish of St Andrew’s.
 Then in 1867 St John’s was separated from St Andrew’s and became the parish church of Clay Hill, with its own vicar, independent of St Andrew’s.
 Lancaster Road formed a boundary between St John’s parish and St Andrew’s parish.
 Click Here to Read More